tomcam/spectre-book/README.md

 While this book is in progress, check out the [Examples](examples/) section for usable code from the book.

+## What makes this book different

+This book emphasizes the use of complete HTML files with extensive comments, instead of providing fragments without context.
+Whenever possible, each concept discussed contains at least one downloadable HTML file you can run as is.

 ## Reference

 ### Spectre.css source